Creating Static Alerts

 NOTE: If you haven’t set up any alerts before, you’ll notice a few that are there by default.
 These are just a few alerts that we have found useful for our users.
 You are able to delete or modify these to suit your needs.

-Once on the Alert Rules screen, you want to click “+ Alert Rule” in the top right corner of the screen.
+Then in the same screen, you want to click “+ Alert Rule” in the top right corner of the screen.

 Creating a New Alert